ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 * Rename/move inspection plan entities
 * Change inspection plan entity's attributes

-{{site.images['info']}} If versioning is server side activated every update of one or more inspection plan entities creates a new version entry.
+{{site.images['info']}} If versioning is activated on server side, every update of one or more inspection plan entities creates a new version entry.

 {% assign exampleCaption="Rename the characteristic "metal part/diameter_circle3" to "metal part/diameterCircle3" %}
 {% capture jsonrequest %}